earth-dragon2/elemental-magician/README.md

+# THIS MOD IS STOP WORKING AT LEAST V7 IS FULLY RELEASE

 # Magic Power is Unlimited
 Magic which is an ancient power made by ancient human.This mod will remake and buff magic in mindustry.
 Mod made by bruhman and Aleksandrov Vladimir Morozov#6432.